Telugu people: Ancient era

-In the sixth century BCE, Assaka was one of the Sixteen Mahajanapadas.
-After the Mauryas, parts of Andhra Pradesh, Telangana were variously ruled by dynasties either ethnically Telugus.
-It was succeeded by the Satavahana dynasty (230 BCE-220 CE), who built the city of Amaravati.
+Andhra was also a Vedic Janapada (c.
+1100–600 BCE) which were the prominent realms, republics (ganapada), and kingdoms (sāmarājya) of the Vedic period in the Indian subcontinent.
+In the seventh century BCE, Asmaka was one of the sixteen Mahajanapadas.
+Andhras were mentioned by Megasthenes in his Indica (c.
+310 BCE) as being second only to Mauryans in military strength in the entire Indian subcontinent.
+They had 30 fortified towns along the Godavari River and an army of 1,00,000 infantry, 2,000 cavalry and 1,000 elephants.
+They are mentioned at the time of the death of the great Mauryan King Ashoka in 232 BCE.

+The first major Andhra polity was the Satavahana dynasty (2nd century BCE–2nd century CE) which ruled over the entire Deccan plateau and established trade relations with the Roman Empire.
 The kingdom reached its zenith under Gautamiputra Satakarni.
-At the end of the period, the Telugu region was divided into Kingdoms ruled by lords.
+Their capital city, Amaravati was the most prosperous city in India in 2nd century CE.
+At the end of the Satavahana rule, the Telugu region was divided into Kingdoms ruled by lords.
 In the late second century CE, the Andhra Ikshvakus ruled the eastern region along the Krishna River.
-The Vishnukundina Dynasty, Eastern Chalukyas, Kakatiya Dynasty and Reddy dynasty were some of the many Major Telugu Kingdoms and Dynasties Ruling the Region.

-During the fourth century, the Pallava dynasty extended their rule from southern Andhra Pradesh to Tamilakam and established their capital at Kanchipuram.
+During the fourth century, the Pallava dynasty extended their rule across southern Andhra Pradesh and Tamilakam and established their capital at Kanchipuram.
 Their power increased during the reigns of Mahendravarman I (571–630) and Narasimhavarman I (630–668).
 The Pallavas dominated the southern Telugu-speaking region and northern Tamilakam until the end of the ninth century.
+Later, various dynasties have ruled the area, including the Salankayanas, Cholas, Vishnukundinas and Eastern Chalukyas.